Documentation – Current v24.2

 Rube Goldberg would have been impressed.
 His spirit is with us.

-• In Color/Tone Auto, click Setup (to the right of Multitest… in the Imatest main window), then click Noise & Visual noise settings.
+• In Color/Tone Auto, open the image, then press Continue (not express), or from the Imatest main window, click Settings (just below the Color/Tone Auto chart selection), then click Noise & Visual noise settings.

 • In eSFR ISO (run from Rescharts or eSFR ISO Setup), click the More settings button, then the eSFR ISO Noise settings button, or click on the Settings dropdown menu, Noise & Visual noise settings…

-To obtain visual noise results, the viewing distance and picture height in cm for the first viewpoint is required.
+Visual noise requires a viewpoint, which consists of display height, viewing distance, and device resolution in pixels/cm.
 The viewing angle is calculated from the distance and height.

 Because visual noise is expressed as the standard deviations of the L*, u*, and v* channels, whose scaling is unfamiliar to most engineers and scientists, Imatest offers three displays of visual noise: one of the noise itself and two of signal-to-noise ratios (expressed as a fraction and as decibels (dB)).